Do a quick Google search on Learning Content Strategy. Go ahead.

 Developing Your Content Strategy

-The content strategy document bridges the gap between the overview and the how to.
+The content management strategy document bridges the gap between the overview and the how to.
 A comprehensive content strategy will encompass those deeper dive process documents, and utilize them as tools for completing content management goals.

 Content strategy is the methodology to solve business goals through the systematic design, development, delivery, and maintenance of content.

-Before we dive deeper into what a content strategy looks like, let’s clear up any confusion between the learning strategy and the content strategy.
+Before we dive deeper into what a content management strategy looks like, let’s clear up any confusion between the learning strategy and the content strategy.
 We have found that 9 out of 10 organizations have a learning strategy.
 Only 1 out of 10 have a content strategy.

 To determine what to put into your content strategy document, first consider your organization’s learning strategy.
 Most learning strategies contain the following information: